Treatment

 Removal is permanent

-It’s necessary when preservation isn’t possible, addressing issues like severe decay, infection, crowding, or impacted teeth to protect overall oral health.
+Tooth extraction is necessary when preservation isn’t possible, addressing issues like severe decay, infection, crowding, or impacted teeth to protect overall oral health.

-Tooth extractions are performed by experienced dentists skilled in both simple and complex procedures.
-After a thorough examination and X-rays to evaluate the tooth and surrounding structures, the dentist determines the best approach for removal.
+After a thorough examination and X-rays to evaluate the tooth and surrounding structures, our dentist determines the best approach for removal.

 Local anaesthesia is administered to numb the area, ensuring a pain-free experience.
 For a simple extraction, specialised tools are used to gently loosen and remove the tooth.
 In cases of impacted or complex extractions, a surgical approach may be needed, involving small incisions and, occasionally, sectioning the tooth for easier removal.
 Stitches are carefully placed to close the socket and promote proper healing.
 The procedure is carefully managed to minimise discomfort, with clear aftercare instructions provided for a smooth recovery.